ms-xy/latex-cv/README.md

 1. Get a copy of TeX Live (https://tug.org/texlive/)
   - If custom installation, required packages are:
+    - array
+    - enumitem
     - fontspec
-    - xunicode
+    - graphicx
-    - xltxtra
+    - hyperref
-    - url
+    - layouts
     - paralist
-    - enumitem
-    - layouts
-    - xparse (>=2021/03)
-    - xcolor
-    - layaureo
-    - hyperref
     - titlesec
-    - array
+    - url
     - wrapfig
+    - xcolor
+    - xltxtra
+    - xparse (>=2021/03)
-    - graphicx
+    - xunicode
   - Example contents additionally need:
-    - mwe
     - babel
     - blindtext
     - lipsum
+    - mwe
 1. Download `curriculum-vitae.tex` from this repository
 1. Run XeLaTeX to produce a PDF file from the source TeX-file
   - If you are on Windows: